wmmxk/entity-embedding-rossmann/README.md

 This is the code used in the paper **"[Entity Embeddings of Categorical Variables](http://arxiv.org/abs/1604.06737)"**.
 If you want to get the original version of the code used for the Kaggle competition, please use [**the Kaggle branch**](https://github.com/entron/entity-embedding-rossmann/tree/kaggle).

-To run the code one needs first download and unzip the `train.csv` and `store.csv` files on [Kaggle](https://www.kaggle.com/c/rossmann-store-sales/data) and put them in this folder.
+To run the code one needs first download and unzip the `train.csv` and `store.csv` files on [Kaggle](https://www.kaggle.com/c/rossmann-store-sales/data) and put them in this folder (repo folder).

 The following packages are needed if you want to recover the result in the paper (we used python 3):